 We are listing benefits and tips for planning hardware refresh cycles.
-The hardware refresh cycle is a challenging topic in the IT industry.
+The hardware refresh cycle is a challenging topic in the IT industry and as an IT solutions provider, we often get questions related to upgrading equipment.
 If you update too early, you could be wasting money and getting rid of equipment that is still functional.
 If you update too late, you can put your business at a security risk and face downtime relying on outdated equipment.
 Below, we dive into the reasons for refresh cycles and tips on planning your company’s hardware refresh cycle.

 What is a Hardware Refresh Cycle?